11 of the Biggest NFL Draft Busts of All Time

 In the 2009 draft, the Seattle Seahawks thought they had their dominant linebacker of the future in Aaron Curry.
-They took him fourth overall out of Wake Forest and paid him $34 million guaranteed, which is the most for a non-quarterback in NFL history.
-But only two years later, they traded him to the Oakland Raiders for a seventh-round pick in the 2012 draft.
+They took him fourth overall out of Wake Forest and paid him $34 million guaranteed.
+Just two years later, they traded him to the Oakland Raiders for a seventh-round pick in the 2012 draft.

 After being waived by the Raiders, Curry signed a one-year deal with the New York Giants in 2013.
 They cut him in training camp, and he decided to retire from professional football altogether in August of that year.

 Next: THis next player makes most ‘Draft Busts’ list out there.